EricGebhart/Particle_Board_REPL/README.md

 loop.

 ## The default process
-In the configuration there is an __autoexec__ attribute.
+In the __exec__ section of the configuration there is an __autoexec__ attribute.
 This should be a symbol name or list of symbol names to run as the default process.
 This is the process that will run when running cli in interactive loop mode, or when run once.

-If symbols are given on the cli after the option then that list is executed once automatically instead of the symbol in autoexec.
+If commands are given on the cli after the option then that list is executed once automatically instead of the commands in autoexec.

 The easiest way to understand this is system is by using the REPL.
 It will show you how it works. `PBR -r`

-Then type _help_ and/or _showin_.
+Then type _help_, particle-help, and _showin_.  __Read It!__

 Once in the REPL at the prompt; __PBR:>,
 _help_ shows all the commands known with their documentation.